Littleton, Colorado foot and ankle surgery

 The Bunion Cure is led by Dr. Jordan Sullivan.

-Many patients begin immediate protected walking in a post-op shoe.
-Activity instructions depend on the procedure, X-rays, swelling, medical history, and Dr. Sullivan’s post-op plan.
+Many patients leave with an immediate but limited protected walking plan in a post-op shoe.
+The exact plan depends on the procedure, X-rays, swelling, medical history, and Dr. Sullivan's instructions.

 Does The Bunion Cure accept insurance?

 The Bunion Cure is in network with most major insurance carriers.
-Patients should call 720-758-6760 to confirm insurance specifics and procedure-related requirements.
+Patients should call 720-758-6760 to confirm insurance specifics, coverage details, and procedure-related requirements.

-No. The final plan depends on exam findings, weight-bearing X-rays, arthritis, joint motion, circulation, nicotine use, diabetes control, neuropathy, revision history, and other safety factors.
+No. The final plan depends on diagnosis, imaging, exam findings, arthritis, joint motion, circulation, nicotine use, diabetes control, neuropathy, revision history, home safety, and surgeon judgment.